bensheldon/good_job/README.md

   # If an exception is raised within this block, no jobs will be inserted.
 end

-# All ActiveJob instances are returned from GoodJob::Bulk.enqueue.
+# All Active Job instances are returned from GoodJob::Bulk.enqueue.
 # Jobs that have been successfully enqueued have a `provider_job_id` set.
 active_jobs.all?(&:provider_job_id)

-# Bulk enqueue ActiveJob instances directly without using `.perform_later`:
+# Bulk enqueue Active Job instances directly without using `.perform_later`:
 GoodJob::Bulk.enqueue(MyJob.new, AnotherJob.new)
 ```